 - There will always be those who find such basic topics useful.
 Also, potential readers might come looking for just that.

-The point here is to not miss the obvious due to it being too obvious!
+The point here is not to miss the obvious because it is too obvious!

 In other words, have you covered all the topics that can be covered as per your blog – even the self-explanatory ones?
-Basic topics can be the classic or evergreen content of your blogs—cover fundamental topics under your core blog subject.
-Evergreen posts can be your base content that can be updated or built upon in the future.
+Basic topics can be your blog’s classic or evergreen content.

-People LOVE controversy.
-‘People’ include your audience.
-Controversial topics can be your idea for blogging topics.
-This may not always apply to your kind of blog, but if it is, don’t miss out on it.
-Not everyone dares to ‘be controversial’, but a daring few can use it to their advantage as there’s always the “buzz’’ factor that comes with it.
+Not everyone dares to “be controversial,” but a daring few can use it to their advantage as there’s always the “buzz’’ factor that comes with it.
 However, this is not a suggestion to start a controversy.
 It’s about taking a controversial issue and building your content around it.

 Yes, look for problems faced by the audience.
 Any problem can be made into a blog topic where you’ll address the issues (and provide solutions for the same).
 The problems can be related to your business (service/products).
 Even if it is only one keyword related to your blog niche, use it.